mltframework/mlt_web/plugins/FilterFrei0r-aech0r.md

 ### 0

-title: Fade
+title: Fade Factor
 description:
-influence
+Disappearance rate of the echo
 type: float
 readonly: no
 required: no
 minimum: 0
 maximum: 1
-default: 0.03125
+default: 0.15
 widget: spinner

 ### 1

-title: Fade period
-description:
-influence grain
-type: float
-readonly: no
-required: no
-minimum: 0
-maximum: 1
-default: 0.0
-widget: spinner

-### 2

 title: Direction
 description:
-Lighter or darker
+Darker or Brighter echo
 type: boolean
 readonly: no
 required: no